The Dead Daisies: Lineup changes and Cuba Rocks (2013–2015)

-In September 2013, the Dead Daisies replaced Frank Ferrer with Brian Tichy on drums but in the fall of 2013 played 18 shows in the United Kingdom with the Black Star Riders with new recruits Charley Drayton on drums and Darryl Jones on bass (instead of Brian Tichy and Marco Mendoza, respectively).
+In the fall of 2013 the band played 18 shows in the United Kingdom with the Black Star Riders with new recruits Charley Drayton (who has performed with Divinyls, the Cult, the Rolling Stones, Mariah Carey, Johnny Cash, Miles Davis, Bob Dylan, Herbie Hancock, Janet Jackson, Chaka Khan, Courtney Love, Iggy Pop, Seal, Paul Simon, and Neil Young, among others) on drums and Darryl Jones (longtime supporting musician for the Rolling Stones) on bass (instead of Marco Mendoza).
 On 20 November, they played the Underworld rock club in Camden, their first UK show as headliners.
 The band finished off their touring schedule in 2013 with a gig at The Barby in Tel Aviv, Israel.

-"Lock N' Load" was also played at football stadiums, including at Wembley Stadium during the sold out NFL American football game between the Jacksonville Jaguars and the San Francisco 49ers on 27 October.
+"Lock N' Load" was also played at football stadiums, including at Wembley Stadium in London during the sold-out NFL American football game between the Jacksonville Jaguars and the San Francisco 49ers on 27 October.

-Coinciding with the tour of the UK, Britain's Classic Rock magazine included a feature of the Dead Daisies in its November 2013 issue.
-The band was also November's spotlight artist for both Metal Hammer and Classic Rocks websites.
-In a Classic Rock magazine poll, Lock N' Load was voted 15th best song of 2013 out of 100 songs.
+Coinciding with the tour of the UK, Britain's Classic Rock magazine included a feature on the Dead Daisies in its November 2013 issue.
+The band was also November's spotlight artist on the Metal Hammer and Classic Rock websites.
+In a Classic Rock magazine poll, "Lock N' Load" was voted 15th best song out of 100 songs of 2013.

-In February 2014, the Dead Daisies regrouped with the line-up of Lowy, Stevens, Fortus, and Reed, with a returning Mendoza and new drummer John Tempesta (The Cult) to undertake their first full headline Australian tour plus shows supporting Australian rocker Jimmy Barnes for two shows: Twilight At Taronga, at Taronga Zoo Sydney, and at the Bateau Bay Hotel.
+In February 2014, the Dead Daisies regrouped with the line-up of Lowy, Stevens, Fortus, and Reed, with a returning Mendoza and new drummer John Tempesta (the Cult) to undertake their first full headline Australian tour, plus shows supporting Australian rocker Jimmy Barnes for two shows: Twilight At Taronga, at Taronga Zoo in Sydney, and at the Bateau Bay Hotel.

-The band (with Brian Tichy again) embarked on two US tours in 2014, joining the Bad Company/Lynyrd Skynyrd tour in July, followed by the Heroes Tour with Kiss/Def Leppard in August.
+The band embarked on two US tours in 2014, joining the Bad Company and Lynyrd Skynyrd tour in July, followed by the Heroes Tour with Kiss and Def Leppard in August.